lterray/my-calories/README.md

 4. [index.html](index.html)
 This page is a working example of an interface where you can create and delete existing entries, you can create new entry and change the daily limit which you don't want to exceed.
 If you create a different interface then you should change the ready function at the bottom of the [client.js](client.js) file with it.
+If you change the Html code you should keep the dependencies which are used in the Head section.